 - Spend the second half of the semester exploring the source code of Redox, an open-source microkernel OS written entirely in Rust.
 Students will be assigned sections of the source code to present to the class.
 This will be a way to flesh out the concepts explored in the first half of the course in terms of a concrete implementation.

 For a textbook, I am using the freely-available online book Operating Systems: Three Easy Pieces by Remzi and Andrea Arpaci-Dusseau.
 I first learned about the book from (again) David Evans, and I later learned that my friend and colleague Mark Goodrich had taken their OS course while in graduate school.
-What I like about this book how it lives up to its name.
+What I like about this book is how it lives up to its name.
 The "three easy pieces" are virtualization, concurrency, and persistence.
 It has been a great tool for conceptually organizing my lectures.
 I constantly make reference to how each topic we explore relates to these three ideas.

 I plan to write some additional posts about the course and our experience with Rust as it proceeds.